mtazzari/OasisHurricane/README.md

 ## Examples
 Let us run a series of examples in which the losses are highly peaked around the mean loss values.
-Since the expected mean loss value is
+Since the events are all independent, the expected mean loss value is
 ```bash
 florida_landfall_rate * florida_mean + gulf_landfall_rate * gulf_mean
 ```